Best Legal Document Analysis AI Tools by Workflow

 5. LegalFly Review

-LegalFly Review is also a contract-review product.
-Its page emphasizes clause extraction, risk summaries, playbook-aligned redlines, explained issues, audit-ready reasoning, and Microsoft Word-oriented review.
+LegalFly Review is a contract tool.
+Its page lists clause extraction, risk summaries, playbook redlines, issue notes, an audit trail, and Word review.

 6. Clio Duo